 This is a stars photography workshop taking place on the Longtom Pass, on one of the highest mountains in Mpumalanga, South Africa.
-The altitude is approx. 2200 meter ASL on this mountain which makes it ideal for crisp clean skies if the weather plays along.
+The altitude is approx. 2000 meter ASL on this mountain which makes it ideal for crisp clean skies if the weather plays along.

 The expedition will be based on improving your star photography as well as basic editing/retouching of your photos afterwards.
 You will be shooting landscape type of photos but concentrating more on the stars.
 This includes photos of the Milky Way as well as star trails.

 We will shoot at night, either in the evening or very early in the morning.
 If weather permits you will be awarded great scenery unfolding before you with bright stars all over the place.
 We chose this expedition to be in June as it is in the winter months and there will be far fewer chances of rain and clouds.
-If you feel up to it you are also more than welcome to shoot the sunrise or sunset in your own time.
+If you feel up to it you are also more than welcome to shoot the sunrise in your own time.
 On a good morning, the scenery can really be breathtaking from up there.
-The sunsets can also be equally spectacular.

 Accommodation is included in the price.
 We will stay over at Paardeplaats Nature Retreat on the Longtom Pass between Lydenburg and Sabie.